sherifahmed990/Cross-L2-Bridge-App/README.md

 ## FrontEnd
-This is a front end for the <a href="https://github.com/sherifahmed990/Cross-Layer-2-Bridge">Cross Layer 2 Bridge</a>
+This is a Nextjs front end for the <a href="https://github.com/sherifahmed990/Cross-Layer-2-Bridge">Cross Layer 2 Bridge</a><br/>
+<a href="https://cross-l2-bridge-app.vercel.app/">Deployed App Link</a>
 ## Getting Started

 First, set ebv variables